Koha-Community/kohadocs/source/cron_jobs.rst

 .. _delete-patrons-label:

-Batch Delete Patrons
+Batch delete patrons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/delete\_patrons.pl

-Does: Deletes patron records in batch based on date not borrowed since, expired before, last seen, category code, or library branch.
+Does: deletes patron records in batch based on date not borrowed since, expired before, last seen, category code, or library branch.

 .. _unverified-registrations-label:

-Unverified Registrations
+Unverified registrations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/delete\_expired\_opac\_registrations.pl

-Does: Deletes patron registrations that were submitted via the OPAC but not reviewed by the library within the number of days entered in the :ref:`PatronSelfRegistrationExpireTemporaryAccountsDelay` preference.
+Does: deletes patron registrations that were submitted via the OPAC but not reviewed by the library within the number of days entered in the :ref:`PatronSelfRegistrationExpireTemporaryAccountsDelay` preference.